rx-gy/autolinux/README.md

 > [!CAUTION]
 > This is built for my system and may break yours or worse.
 It will overwrite your disk during install, and doesn't give you a chance to confirm it is the correct disk.

-## Status - V0.2 - incomplete/unstable
+## Status - V1.0 - initial release
 - [x] basic maintenance processes scripted
 - [x] bootable preseeded iso
 - [x] preseed deployment concise and maintainable
 - [x] ansible-pull bootstrap from iso
-- [ ] ansible-pull for live system updates
+- [x] ansible-pull for live system updates

 ## Ansible wishlist
 - [ ] i3wm with specific settings